Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 Since meat consumption is a smaller factor in climate change than many assume, we cannot save the environment only by eating less meat.

-Blaming meat for climate change is easy and distracts from the more significant climate change problems, such as the dependence on heaps of outdated coal-fired power plants.
+Blaming meat for climate change is easy and distracts from the more significant problems, such as the dependence on outdated coal-fired power plants that pollute the environment.

-Furthermore, people tend to forget that there are significant differences when it comes to meat.
+Furthermore, people tend to forget that there are significant differences in meat.

 Those who appreciate pasture-raised, grass-fed meat get far better quality and contribute to the ecosystem’s biodiversity, which can ultimately reduce greenhouse gas emissions.